wp-plugins/cpt-onomies/readme.txt

 A CPT-onomy is a taxonomy built from a custom post type, using post titles to assign taxonomy relationships just as you would assign taxonomy terms.

-*Wish to use a custom post type created by a theme or another plugin?* That's ok!
-Any registered custom post type can be used as a CPT-onomy.
+*If you're already using a plugin, or theme, that creates custom post types, don't worry, CPT-onomies is all-inclusive.
+Any registered custom post type can be used as a CPT-onomy.*

 = Is CPT-onomy An Official WordPress Term? =